naftaliharris/numutil/README.md

 Testing
 -------

-numutil is well-tested, with almost a hundred percent coverage, as determined by

-    $ nosetests --with-coverage test.py

-You can test numutil yourself with nosetests, as above, or with
+numutil is reasonably well-tested.
+You can test numutil yourself with

     $ python test.py